Institutions

 East Windsor Historical Society

 The Museums on the Green, Home of the East Windsor Historical Society is a non -profit (501c3) organization dedicated to the preservation and celebration of the history of East Windsor CT.
-Located at 115 Scantic Rd East Windsor CT 06088 it is open Saturdays from 9:00 am to noon Ever expanding (2020)...
+Located at 115 Scantic Rd East Windsor CT 06088 it is open Saturdays from 9:00 AM to 12:00 PM.

 Fairfield Museum